torvalds/linux/Documentation/admin-guide/cgroup-v1/cpusets.rst

 These rules, and the natural hierarchy of cpusets, enable efficient enforcement of the exclusive guarantee, without having to scan all cpusets every time any of them change to ensure nothing overlaps a exclusive cpuset.
-Also, the use of a Linux virtual file system (vfs) to represent the cpuset hierarchy provides for a familiar permission and name space for cpusets, with a minimum of additional kernel code.
+Also, the use of a GNU/Linux virtual file system (vfs) to represent the cpuset hierarchy provides for a familiar permission and name space for cpusets, with a minimum of additional kernel code.